deedy/wordle-solver/README.md

 The most comprehensive, exhaustive, parameterized command-line *wordle* (https://www.powerlanguage.co.uk/wordle/) solver.
 Wordle is a really popular game made viral by it's inscrutable and quirky emoticon-based game description.

-The solver boasts a *99.35%+* accuracy on the 8636 valid 5-letter words.
+The official Wordle game can have *2,315* candidate hidden words and *12,972* valid guessable words.
+The solver boasts a *100%* accuracy on all candidates.
+The optimal first guess is *SOARE* and the average number of attempts to a solution is *3.78*.

 Features:
  - Supports 4 modes: `play`, `show` (to show a solution for a specific word), `solve` (to solve a puzzle online) and `eval` (evaluate the performance)
- - Deterministic
+ - Mostly deterministic (sometimes tie-breakers in sort functions change the results on different runs)
  - Highest accuracy of all solutions evaluated
- - Support custom dictionaries with `--dict_file`
+ - Support custom dictionaries with `--dict_file` and candidate files with `--cand_file` if different from the underlying dictionary.
  - Support custom length wordles with `-N` and custom max guesses with `--guesses`.
  - Supports "hard mode" where each guess must conform to previous hints with `--hard`.
  - Fully tested
  - Latency `~0.26s` per run on default ~9000 word dict and all 5 letter words.
-Current dictionary used is the valid [Scrabble dictionary](https://github.com/zeisler/scrabble).
+Current dictionary used is the `--dict_file data/official_wordle_all.txt --cand_file data/official_wordle_common.txt`, which is the official Wordle setting.

 Solver’s attempt to solve the Jan 10, 2022 wordle for the word `query`: